caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/SpicesLab_2_horiz-greenAI.png" width="100%" height="100%">

 Welcome to the _**S**ensorimotor **P**rocessing, **I**ntelligence, and **C**ontrol in **E**dge compute **S**ystems_ (**SPICES**) Lab, led by [Prof. Dr. Cristian Axenie](https://www.th-nuernberg.de/person/axenie-cristian/).
-We are a research laboratory within the [Computer Science Department](https://www.th-nuernberg.de/en/faculties/in/) at the [Technische Hochschule Nürnberg / Nuremberg Institute of Technology](https://www.th-nuernberg.de/en/) in Germany.
+We are a research laboratory within the [AI Center](https://ki-zentrum.bayern/team/) and [Computer Science Department](https://www.th-nuernberg.de/en/faculties/in/) at the [Technische Hochschule Nürnberg / Nuremberg Institute of Technology](https://www.th-nuernberg.de/en/) in Germany.
 We are sponsored by the Professorship for Artificial Intelligence for Heterogeneous Sensory Data under the prestigious [High Tech Agenda Bayern](https://www.hightechagenda.de/experte/prof-dr-cristian-axenie/).

 {% include base_path %}

 Research agenda
 ======
-The SPICES Lab focuses on the end-to-end design, development, and deployment of closed-loop Cognitive Neurocomputing Systems.
+The SPICES Lab focuses on the end-to-end design, development, and deployment of closed-loop Cognitive Neurocomputing and Neuromorphic Systems.
 Algorithmically, we specialize in neural network learning algorithms for multi-sensory fusion, cognitive computing, and intelligent control.
 At the data source level, we model, process, and fuse traditional as well as neuromorphic (event-based) sensor data.
-Robustness and fault tolerance are key ingredients in our designs rooted in neurocomputing and cognitive systems.
+Robustness and fault tolerance are key ingredients in our designs, rooted in neurocomputing and cognitive systems.
 We deploy our algorithms on energy-efficient compute systems, from embedded devices to edge devices, with a clear focus on green, scalable, and sustainable learning and inference.

 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_agenda_demos.png" width="100%" height="100%">